-On March 25, 2016 the first Symposium was held with impressive lectures and lively discussions by the international participants on developments in STEM/ STEAM relevant to space activities.
+On March 25, 2016 the first Symposium was held in Paris with impressive lectures and lively discussions by the international participants on developments in STEM/ STEAM relevant to space activities.

-"Paris seemed to be the most appropriate venue for the first symposium on STEAM for Space because it's most notable landmark and cultural icon is the Eifel Tower, a perfect illustration of the union of the STEAM subjects," said Regel.
+"Paris seemed to be the most appropriate venue for the first symposium on STEAM for Space because it's most notable landmark and cultural icon is the Eifel Tower, a perfect illustration of the union of the STEAM subjects," said Professor Regel, chair of the SG.
 "In 1889, Gustav Eiffel completed his magnificent beautiful creation using his knowledge of science, technology, engineering, art, and mathematics.
 And where does the tower point?
 To space!
 It reminds me of a rocket on its launch pad."